 This communion service, which celebrates servanthood and sacrifice, will include (optional) footwashing and conclude with stripping the altar.

-Good Friday service—Friday, April 14, noon in the chapel
+Good Friday service—Friday, March 30, noon in the church

 This brief, somber service will include a dramatic reading of the passion narrative.